dillonkearns/elm-pages-3-alpha-starter/README.md

 # README

-This is a starter to try the elm-pages 3.0 alpha.
+This is a starter to try the elm-pages 3.0 Release Candidate.
 Any feedback would be very helpful for getting the release ready to go!

 You can try this out on Netlify in just a couple of clicks with this button: